 We hold monthly meetings from September to May.
-These are held on the last Thursday in the month (except in December) at The Friends Meeting House in Rickfords Hill.
-We have an Annual Coach Trip to interesting towns and houses and gardens.
+These are held on the last Thursday in the month (except in December) at The Friends Meeting House in Rickford’s Hill or Council Chamber, 5 Church Street.
+We have Coach Trips to interesting towns and houses and gardens.
 We often meet other Amenity & Civic Societies for tours of their town.
 In May we have a guided walk of local interest.
-Members receive a quarterly newsletter, usually 20 to 24 pages, packed with interesting articles, news and information
+Members receive a quarterly newsletter, usually 20 to 32 pages, packed with interesting articles, news and information

-We are a registered charity and are members of ANTAS (the Association of North Thames Amenity Societies).
+We are a registered charity and are members affiliated to Civic Voice

 We welcome new members , individuals families or groups, whether they live or work in the town or in the surrounding countryside or old Aylesburians living far away.
 Click here to find out more!